hyouteki/Memey/versions/vRe1.0/info.md

 - **The code may not work as expected because it do not have the database instance.
 Cause it is confidential.**
 - **If you wanna use the code for development, then follow the following steps**.
 	- Create a __firebase__ project.
-	- Add project name to be `com.hyouteki.oasis`.
+	- Add project name to be `com.hyouteki.projects.memey`.
 	- Then select that project for __Memey__.
 	- Select following features in firebase
 		- Authentication